 Other driving logic paths (not on the Critical Path) are not so trivial but are easily addressed using BPC Logic Filter, provided that the impact of multiple calendars is minimal.

 Precision analysis of more complex, backward-scheduled projects would require some modest modifications to the algorithms.
-If any BPC Logic Filter users see a need for such an improvement, please let me know in the comments, and I’ll pass it along.
+If any BPC Logic Filter users see a need for such an improvement, please let me know in the comments, and I’ll get it added to the wish list.